-- Knowing how precisely a high school freshman can estimate the number of objects in a group gives you a good idea how well he has done in math as far back as kindergarten, researchers at The Johns Hopkins University found.
+- Knowing how precisely a high school freshman can estimate the number of objects in a group gives you a good idea of how well he has done in math as far back as kindergarten, researchers at Johns Hopkins University found.
 This Science Daily article is quite interesting.

 - The state of Texas has a well-developed academic competition developed by the University of Texas - one of which is number sense.
 Practice tests are available online here.